Chair: Associate Professor Fraleigh

-Associate Professors: Fraleigh; Assistant Professor: Baxter; Visiting instructors: Johnston, Shelley, Spinks; Adjunct Faculty: Ciganick, Colegrove, Faggioli, Johnston, Kearns, Kotsch, Krenos, Zucco
+Associate Professors: Baxter, Radycki; Assistant Professor: Murphy; Visiting Instructor: Amin; Adjunct Faculty: Ciganick, Colegrove, Crisafulli, Faggioli, Hurwitz, Kearns, Kotsch, Kuhn, Myers, Williams, Wynne, Zucco

 The Moravian College Art Department cultivates a vibrant academic community committed to creative and critical thinking.
 Our faculty and students share a passion for art as a celebration of the mind’s imaginative and intellectual powers.
 Art is by nature an interdisciplinary and trans-cultural field that invites students to consider how art reflects and shapes society, politics, ethics, and culture.
 At Moravian College, art-making is a form of meaning-making that relies on invention, research, and an infinitely curious mind to construct new knowledge, foster self-expression, and explore visual communication.
 Students are given the opportunity to unleash their creativity through dynamic projects that embrace risk-taking, problem-solving, revision, and self-reflection.